abik11/tips-tricks/Cordova.md

 ### Error : BLD00401 : Could not find module '...\node_modules\vs-tac\app.js'...
 *I have bad feelings about this...*<br />
 If you see the above error, you are lost.
 Create completely new Cordova solution and copy your source files to this solution.
 That's the best thing you can do.

+### Install Graddle
+If you have no Graddle installed or have some problems with it (which may happen quite often......) download it from [here](http://services.gradle.org/distributions/gradle-2.2.1-all.zip).
+Unzip and copy gradle to some directory.
+Add this directory to `PATH` variable, for example: `C:\Program Files (x86)\Android\gradle-2.2.1\bin`.<br />
+To see if everything is allright, use following command: `cordova requirements`.

 ### Pin the app
 Since Android version 5.0 there is a functionality that you can pin and lock the app so the user will not be able to close it and run other apps.
 Go to: ->Settings ->General ->Security ->Advanced ->Screen pinning, or: ->Settings ->Lock screen and security ->Other security settings ->Screen pinning.<br />